-Sunnyside firemen responded to eight aid calls and provided six patient transfers during the past 24 hours.
+Sunnyside firemen/EMTs have handled three emergency aid calls during the past 24 hours.

 Police in Sunnyside have since yesterday (Thursday) responded to several routine calls for service.

 Police in Grandview handled a dozen calls yesterday.
 Those included three complaints of animal problems, a report of malicious mischief, an automatic alarm, a report of a traffic hazard and a report of suspicious activity.

 Yakima County Sheriff’s deputies made an arrest yesterday (Thursday) after receiving a theft report from the 500 block of Wendell Phillips Road near Sunnyside.

 Yakima County Sheriff’s deputies are investigating a burglary report made late last night (Wednesday) from the 500 block of Dekker Road near Outlook.
 Details on the incident were not available.

 A couple living in Grandview received a notice in the mail that they had won a prize, but needed to send $500 in processing fees.
 Unfortunately, the couple followed the instructions and never received any prize.

 It’s been quiet at the Sunnyside fire station during the past 24 hours, with firemen responding to minor calls in the community.

 Sunnyside police have taken into custody a man found in possession of what they described as two illegal weapons yesterday (Wednesday).